The Witcher: Video games

 The Witcher 3 poster showcasing Geralt of Rivia.

 In 2007, a video game The Witcher developed by CD Projekt Red was released.
 A sequel, The Witcher 2: Assassins of Kings, was released in 2011 by the same team.
 The third game in the series, The Witcher 3: Wild Hunt, was released in 2015.
 Sapkowski had no involvement with the video games, giving the studio license to create a completely new story using his characters.
 All three games were positively received, with Metacritic giving them an 81, an 88, and a 93 out of 100 respectively.
-They were also extremely successful commercially, selling more than 75 million copies as of May 2023, with over 50 million being from The Witcher 3: Wild Hunt alone.
+They were also extremely successful commercially, selling more than 90 million copies as of September 2026, with over 65 million being from The Witcher 3: Wild Hunt alone.

 CD Projekt Red developed a card game named "Gwent" that was included in The Witcher 3: Wild Hunt as an in-game activity.
 They have created two stand-alone video games based on it, titled Gwent: The Witcher Card Game and Thronebreaker: The Witcher Tales, both released in 2018.

 A remake of The Witcher was announced in October 2022, which was formerly first teased under the codename "Canis Majoris".
 Entitled The Witcher Remake, it will be developed using Unreal Engine 5, the same engine in use for the planned second trilogy.
 Fool's Theory will mainly develop the remake with full creative supervision from The Witcher series staff and CD Projekt Red.

 A fourth game in the series, The Witcher IV, has been confirmed by Red and is under development.
-It is supposed to be a new installment and will be different than previous trilogy based on Sapkowski books.
+It is supposed to be a new installment and will be different than the previous trilogy based on Sapkowski books.